kwilteam/kwil-db/README.md

 The kwil-db repository (i.e. everything outside of the `core` directory) is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for more details.

-The kwil Golang SDK (i.e. everything inside of the `core` directory) is licensed under the MIT License.
+The kwil Go SDK (i.e. everything inside of the `core` directory) is licensed under the MIT License.
 See [core/LICENSE.md](core/LICENSE.md) for more details.